Zypperman/xiandan/README.md

 - I'll cook up some standards, but they ultimately serve the objective of teaching the average joe as fast as possible.
 - use as few examples as needed
 - cite sources under each folder's `sources.md` file.
 Cite at the bottom if possible.
+- articles will just be sorted YYMMDD because I can't be bothered to deal with it now.

 ## Dedications